|Peggy Chang, CRC Director & Associate Dean of the College|

 My favorite place to study is Campus Center 226 (my office), and my favorite place to hang out is Swan Point Cemetery (off Blackstone Blvd.) — OK, maybe not to "hang out" there, but to go on a walk and contemplate the meaning of life.
 Also, I like the RISD Museum.

-The best class I took at Brown was History of American Women, and the Civil Rights Movement.
+The best class I took at Brown was History of American Women before 1890, and the Civil Rights Movement.

 I like to advise about choosing a concentration, life after Brown, Careers in the Common Good, transitions, taking time off, the meaning of it all.